Best restaurants in Sheffield

-This gastropub is famous for its succulent Sunday roast but it does brunch, lunch, dinner and an early-bird special, too.
+This gastropub is famous for its succulent Sunday lunch, but it does brunch, dinner and an early-bird special, too.
 It’s such a hit with locals for special occasions that there’s a graduation menu for the university students in the area.
 Plus, it has its own cookery school where you can learn to roast an entire pig in a day.

 Why go?
 For afternoon tea in an antique store.

-This quaint little café is on the top floor of the Sheffield Antiques Centre – if you like mismatched tea cups and delicious sponge cakes this is the place for you.
+This quaint little café is on the top floor of the Sheffield Antiques Centre.
+If you like mismatched tea cups and delicious sponge cakes this is the place for you.
 Freshly baked scones with jam and clotted cream come on an afternoon tea tier that also includes classic sandwiches.
 On the savoury side, there are toasties, salads and classic jacket potatoes.